How to Use Public Wi-Fi Securely

 Fake Wi-Fi Networks

-Cybercriminals can create fake public Wi-Fi networks, mimicking the names of legitimate networks (such as “Coffee_Shop_WiFi”) to trick users into connecting.
+Cybercriminals can create fake public Wi-Fi networks that mimic the names of legitimate networks (such as “Coffee_Shop_WiFi”) to trick users into connecting.
 Once connected, attackers can monitor your activity and steal sensitive information.

 Use a Virtual Private Network (VPN)